Your money-making expert. Financial journalist, TV and radio personality.

 Stakeholder pensions are cheap, easy, and upfront about what they invest in.
 Anyone can have one, and you can make regular contributions or just put in what you can afford each month.
 For anyone who has ever worried that pensions are too complicated – they were designed to be your solution.

-Previously you could only contribute to a pension if you were working.
-Stakeholder pensions, however, can be contributed to by anyone, so if you’re not working, someone else can pay in up to £2,880 a year for you – and the Government will bump that up to £3,600.
+Previously, you could only contribute to a pension if you were working.
+Stakeholder pensions are for anyone.
+So, if you’re not working, someone else can pay in up to £2,880 a year for you – and the Government will bump that up to £3,600.

-Unlike with a State Pension, which you can only start to claim once you have reached retirement age, a Stakeholder pension allows you access to your funds as soon as you are 55.
+Unlike a State Pension, which you can only start to claim once you have reached the age of 66, a stakeholder pension allows you access to your funds as soon as you are 55.

 They are available from most banks, building societies, insurance companies, investment companies and financial advisers.
-Any UK resident under the age of 75 can have one (including babies as you can see in our article on stakeholder pensions for babies).
+Any UK resident under the age of 75 can have one.
 Each plan has to meet the minimum standards laid down by the Government, which is good as it means you won’t get ripped off.
 These standards include:

 If you’re paying a higher tax rate of 40% then you can still claim this amount back.
 The first 20% will be claimed back by your pension provider as though you were a basic rate taxpayer.
 You can claim the extra 20% when filling out your annual tax return, or by writing to or calling your Tax Office.